YuYaoYang2333/SyntaLinker/README.md

 ## Citation

 If you find this work useful in your research, please consider citing the paper:
-"SyntaLinker: Automatic Fragment Linking with Deep Conditional Transformer Neural Networks".
+"SyntaLinker: Automatic Fragment Linking with Deep Conditional Transformer Neural Networks, Chem.
+Sci., 2020,11, 8312-8322"